How to Kill Pool Algae: Complete SLAM Method Guide 2024

 Understanding Pool Algae and the SLAM Method

-Pool algae appears when chlorine levels drop too low, allowing these microscopic plants to bloom and take over your water.
+Nine times out of ten, when pool owners report green, slimy water that won't clear up despite shocking, the culprit is stubborn algae that demands the nuclear option.
 The most effective way to kill algae is using the SLAM method (Shock Level And Maintain), which involves raising free chlorine to a specific shock level and maintaining it until all algae dies.

 Unlike traditional "shock and wait" approaches, SLAM requires maintaining elevated chlorine levels continuously until your pool passes an overnight chlorine loss test, ensuring complete algae elimination.